 We already mentioned the importance of combining your hard work with short-term breaks.
 There are some great timers that can help you with that!
 Use Tomato Timer on your desktop for intense productivity during short periods.
 As a mobile alternative, try Forest.
 It’s a great app that helps you avoid using your phone and focus on working.
 It has an amazing UI and a little inspiring momentum.
 The more time you spend off your phone, the higher the tree grows.

 Testing is an integral part of designing an intuitive UX.
 To avoid useless confusion while prototyping you’ll need good software for UX research.
 With UXtweak you can test as much as you want and get fast insights during the UX design process.
 Check out another article from UXtweak to discover more tools you’ll need in 2022.

-Especially when working from home, it’s so important to not forget about the cybersecurity either.
+Especially when working from home, it’s so important to not forget about the cybersecurity and Internet safety either.
 Making sure that there is theft or damage happening with your data is essential for UX designers who manage different projects at the same time.
 To choose the antivirus that works for you, check out this reviews of the best free antivirus software.